sadabyakod/school-ai-chatbot/MOBILE-APP-API-DOCUMENTATION.md

   "sessionId": "912408cc-2dd0-46f7-a111-65c0736b6543",
   "question": "What subjects are available?",
-  "reply": "Based on the uploaded materials, the following subjects are available: Mathematics, Science, English...", "timestamp": "2025-11-22T10:54:33.0000000Z"
+  "reply": "Based on the uploaded materials, the following subjects are available: Mathematics, Science, English...", "followUpQuestion": "Would you like to know more about any specific subject's curriculum?", "timestamp": "2025-11-22T10:54:33.0000000Z"
 }
 ```